 This collaboration is going very well.
-My co-author is as open-minded as I am and we are having so much fun with the comedy that we're flying through it.
-Her new pages inspire me to write a few more paragraphs, amazed that it fits so well with her new stuff, and then I scroll up to see if anyone has looked at the first half of the chapter yet.
-This is new to me but I know I have to click on 'File', 'See revision history', and luckily, they haven't made their changes yet because I want to add a short paragraph.
+My co-author is as open-minded as I am, and we are having so much fun with the comedy that we're flying through it.
+Her new pages inspire me to write more paragraphs, amazed that mine fit so well with her new stuff, and then I scroll up to see if anyone has looked at the first half of the chapter yet.
+This is new to me but I know I have to click on File to see revision history, and luckily, they haven't made their changes yet because I want to add a short paragraph.

 I move my cursor to the right spot but it won't let me type anything.
 I can see everything and highlight it but it won't accept any new text.
 I can't work out what I'm doing wrong.